Drunk Driving Settlement Attorneys In Minneapolis, Minnesota

-In 2003, the National Center for Injury Prevention and Control, CDC, announced that the NUMBER ONE unintentional cause of death among individuals ages 1-64 was Motor Vehicle Traffic Accidents.
-According to the National Traffic Safety Administration and The Center for Disease Control and Prevention in 2006: Minnesota had 493 deaths from automobile crashes and 31% of those involved a driver who was legally intoxicated or drunk.
+In 2003, the National Center for Injury Prevention and Control, CDC, announced that the No. 1 unintentional cause of death among individuals ages 1-64 was motor vehicle traffic accidents.
+According to the National Traffic Safety Administration and The Center for Disease Control and Prevention in 2006: Minnesota had 493 deaths from automobile crashes, and 31% of those involved a driver who was legally intoxicated or drunk.

 In Minnesota a driver is legally intoxicated or drunk when:

-Minnesota allows a Judge or Jury to consider punitive damages, or in other words, to punish the impaired driver if there is evidence that the accident was caused by a driver:
+Minnesota allows a judge or jury to consider punitive damages, or in other words, to punish the impaired driver if there is evidence that the accident was caused by a driver who either:

-With an alcohol content of .08% or higher;
+- Had an alcohol content of .08% or higher

-Who was under the influence of a controlled substance; or
+- Was under the influence of a controlled substance

-Who was under the influence of alcohol and refused to take a chemical test for intoxication.
+- Was under the influence of alcohol and refused to take a chemical test for intoxication

 Minnesota Statute 169A.76 (a) (1), (2), (3).